input-output-hk/atala-prism/prism-kotlin-sdk/docs/src/docs/usage-tutorial/issue-credential.md

 The `merkleRoot` and `merkleProofs` are necessary to verify the credential validity.

-**Note:** To get more info about `Merkle tree` visit [Merkle tree wiki page](https://en.wikipedia.org/wiki/Merkle_tree) or [this page](https://www.investopedia.com/terms/m/merkle-root-cryptocurrency.asp) to see how these techniques are related to blockchain.
+**NOTE:** To get more info about `Merkle tree` visit [Merkle tree wiki page](https://en.wikipedia.org/wiki/Merkle_tree) or [this page](https://www.investopedia.com/terms/m/merkle-root-cryptocurrency.asp) to see how these techniques are related to blockchain.